KensingtonOscupant/lauzhack-ecompute/README.md

 ![event_plot](https://user-images.githubusercontent.com/99140162/205484918-87c48ab6-5969-45fd-ad93-99f01de45239.png)
 *Time series plot of our model*

 We built a web app around it that allows the end user to schedule his jobs, e.g. training a resource-intensive machine learning model in the cloud.
-It provides insights into how much green energy is generated.
-How much of it is green time, when energy is overproduced and when the jobs requested have been scheduled.
+It provides insights into how much green energy is generated generally, when energy is overproduced and when the jobs requested have been scheduled.

 ## IV.
 Challenges we ran into ⚡
 Limitations of our frontend framework Streamlit.
 We had to work around regarding the display of interactive plots with the Plotly.
 To contribute to the open-source community, we documented the issue and submitted a bug fix.